What Do You Need to File for Divorce?

 While either party in the marriage can file a complaint for divorce, there are advantages to being the first one to file.
 Filing first could provide some choices such as the following:

 - The first person to file can choose when to file thus avoiding the stress of meeting due diligence deadlines.
-You will also have a better idea when your case may end up in court thus allowing you to make arrangements concerning family and work issues.
+You will also have a better idea when your case may end up in court, thus allowing you to make arrangements concerning family and work issues.

 - The first person filing is also likely to be the first person to present any outstanding issues to the judge.
 This means you will need to prepare for court long before the other party.
+You can also take advice from your divorce lawyer on this.

 What is a Counterclaim for Divorce?